loseys/BlackMamba/README.md

 3º - Open the port 65000 and 65005 in your Gateway or Router (the port number is optional);

-4º - Create an exception in firewall for BlackMamba or disable it;
+4º - Create an exception in the firewall for BlackMamba or disable it;

 5ª - Go to "BlackMamba/bin/profile/socket.txt" and input the port number opened;